 1. Non-Argument Calendar.
 When the last brief is filed an appeal is sent to the office of staff attorney for classification.
 If the staff attorney is of the opinion that the appeal of a party does not warrant oral argument, the appeal is returned to the clerk for routing to one of the court's judges, selected in rotation.
 In appeals involving multiple parties, the staff attorney may recommend that appeals of fewer than all parties be decided without oral argument but that the appeals of the remaining parties be scheduled for oral argument.
 If the judge to whom an appeal is directed for such consideration agrees that the appeal of a party does not warrant oral argument, that judge forwards the briefs, together with a proposed opinion, to the two other judges on the non-argument panel.
-If a party requests oral argument, all panel judges must concur not only that the appeal of that party does not warrant oral argument, but also in the panel opinion as a proper disposition without any special concurrence or dissent.
-If a party does not request oral argument, all panel judges must concur that the appeal of that party does not warrant oral argument.
+If a party requests oral argument, all panel judges must concur not only that the appeal of that party does not warrant oral argument, all panel judges must concur not argument, all panel judges must concur that the appeal of that party does not warrant oral argument, all panel judges must concur that the appeal of that party does not warrant oral argument, all panel judges must concur and argument.